They're Coming to Take Me Away, Ha-Haaa!: Lyrics

 The lyrics present a first-person narrator who seems to be addressing a lost love.
 He describes his declining mental state in the wake of her departure and expresses excitement about his forthcoming admission to a psychiatric hospital.
-However, the final verse reveals that the narrator is not addressing a woman, but a runaway dog: "They'll find you yet, and when they do, they'll put you in the ASPCA, you mangy mutt!"
+However, the final verse reveals that the narrator is not addressing a woman but a runaway dog: "They'll find you yet, and when they do, they'll put you in the ASPCA, you mangy mutt!"

 Samuels feared that the song would be perceived as disrespectful towards those with mental illness, and deliberately worded the last line so "you realize that the person is talking about a dog having left him, not a human".
-Said Samuels, "I felt it would cause some people to say 'Well, it's alright.'
+Said Samuels, "I felt it would cause some people to say 'Well, it's all right.'
 And it did.
 It worked."

 Song structure and technical background

 Samuels was inspired by the rhythm of the old Scottish tune "The Campbells Are Coming".
 The song is driven by a snare drum, bass drum, tambourine and hand clap rhythm.
 The vocal is spoken rhythmically rather than sung melodically, while the vocal pitch rises and falls at key points to create an unusual glissando effect, augmented by the sound of wailing sirens.

+In a 1966 interview, Samuels said that he did not consider the piece a song and instead considered it a "recitation", because there is no melody and no harmonies.
+In the same interview he also said that the piece took him 9 months to complete.

 According to Samuels, the vocal pitch shift was achieved by manipulating the recording speed of his vocal track, a multitrack variation on the technique used by Ross Bagdasarian in creating the original Chipmunks novelty songs.
 At the time the song was written, Samuels was working as a recording engineer at Associated Recording Studios in New York.
 Samuels used a variable-frequency oscillator to alter the 60 Hz frequency of the hysteresis motor of a multitrack tape recording machine.
 He first recorded the rhythm track, then overdubbed the vocal track while slowing the tape at the end of each chorus (and reciting the words in time with the slowing beat), so when it was played back at normal speed, the tempo would be steady but the pitch of his voice would rise.
 Some tracks were treated with intermittent tape-based echo effects created by an Echoplex.
 Samuels also layered in siren effects that gradually rose and fell with the pitch of his vocals.